 When it comes to flooring, your options include:

-- Concrete floor – this can be easily created and the damp proof membrane added between the two layers with insulation added under the new floor.
+- Concrete floor: this can be easily created and the damp proof membrane added between the two layers with insulation added under the new floor.

-- Raised timber floor – this can be built over the floor you already have and the damp proofing can be laid under the timber with insulation between raised timbers and joists of the floor.
+- Raised timber floor: this can be built over the floor you already have and the damp proofing can be laid under the timber with insulation between raised timbers and joists of the floor.
 Consult fire regulations when adding a timber floor.

 Plumbing and wiring

-Your external walls are covered by building regulations and they must hit the mark for moisture-proofing and insulation.
+Your external walls are covered by building regulations and as mentioned, they must hit the mark for moisture-proofing and insulation.
 If the garage is integrated into the house, these walls will usually meet building regulations already.
 If not, consider a stud wall inside the existing exterior wall to house insulation, power and water lines.

-Don’t forget the interior walls and the doors through these walls will also need to meet proper fireproofing requirements.
+Don’t forget, the interior walls and the doors through these walls will also need to meet proper fireproofing requirements.